New Jersey Septic Tank Regulations — NJAC 7:9A Standards

 Browse Holding TanksStoring chemicals in your New Jersey tank?

-New Jersey's OSSF rules don't cover chemical-storage tanks — those are specified at the manufacturer level.
-If you need a tank rated for sulfuric acid, bleach, fertilizer solution, or any of 300+ industrial chemicals, our Chemical Compatibility Database has the full system-of-construction specifications.
+New Jersey's OSSF rules don't apply to chemical-storage tanks.
+These are specified by the manufacturer.
+If you need a tank for chemicals like sulfuric acid, bleach, or fertilizer solution, our Chemical Compatibility Database provides full construction specifications.

 Agricultural Tank Regulations — NJDA & NJDEP

-The New Jersey Department of Agriculture (NJDA) and the New Jersey Department of Environmental Protection (NJDEP) share agricultural-tank oversight under N.J.S.A. (statutes) and N.J.A.C. (regulations):
+The New Jersey Department of Agriculture (NJDA) and the New Jersey Department of Environmental Protection (NJDEP) jointly oversee agricultural tanks under N.J.S.A. (statutes) and N.J.A.C. (regulations).

 - N.J.A.C.
 7:30 — NJDEP Pesticide Control Program: applicator licensing, restricted-use pesticide (RUP) recordkeeping, bulk storage and repackaging, dealer licensing.